at-vaishnavi/C-Basics/README.md

 │   └── README.md
 └── ... (new program folders added daily)
 ```

-Each folder contains:
+- Each folder contains:

-The C source code file (.c)
+  - The C source code file (`.c`)

-A README file explaining the program
+  - A README file explaining the program

-Purpose
+## Purpose

-Practice C programming daily
+- Practice C programming daily

-Learn new concepts naturally by writing small programs
+- Learn new concepts naturally by writing small programs

-Keep a record of programs I’ve written while learning
+- Keep a record of programs I’ve written while learning

-How to Use
+## How to Use

-Browse the folders to see each program
+- Browse the folders to see each program

-Open the .c file to read the code
+- Open the `.c` file to read the code

-Check the README in each folder for explanation, input/output examples, and concepts used
+- Check the README in each folder for explanation, input/output examples, and concepts used

-Note
+## Note

-This repository reflects my learning journey in C programming.
+This repository reflects my **learning journey in C programming**.
-New programs will be added daily or whenever inspiration strikes.
+New programs will be added **daily or whenever inspiration strikes**.